Fermentation temperature has a lot to do with how your finished beer turns out.

 Fermentation Heaters and Warmers

-- Pictured: Inkbirdplus Heat Mat – note that multiple variations of this product may be available, as such a different version may appear at this link
+- Pictured: Inkbirdplus Heat Mat – affiliate link, note that multiple variations of this product may be available, as such a different version may appear at this link

 - The FermWrap heater – via MoreBeer – is attached to your fermenter using tape.
 Directions (at least as of this posting) say that it is okay to use this in conjunction with a carboy bag.
 40 Watts.
 Ability to raise temperature from 5 to 20 deg F from ambient.
 Additional sources (for similar devices, may not be identical, read each product page for description and specifications) – Similar: Adventures in Homebrewing, Fermentation Heater by The Weekend Brewer via Amazon, Homebrew Fermentation Heater via Amazon, Fermentation Heater via eBay